-External suppliers working in the Nations (Scotland, Northern Ireland and Wales) who wish to submit programme proposals to network television may either submit propsals through:
+External suppliers working in the Nations (Scotland, Northern Ireland and Wales) who wish to submit programme proposals to network television may either submit proposals through:

 You can find out more about the Nations requirements and commissioning processes for local programmes on the following websites:

-Linear regional television broadcasting in England is divided into twelve distinct geographical areas, which are largely dictated by analogue transmitter boundaries.
+Background: Linear regional television broadcasting in England is divided into twelve distinct geographical areas which are largely dictated by analogue transmitter boundaries.

-The core of the broadcast offering in television produced by these BBC English Regions is in the area of news, politics and current affairs.
-Much investment has gone into the look and newsgathering firepower of our regional news programmes at 1830 on BBC ONE, and they're now the most watched news strand on the BBC.
+The core of the broadcast offering in television produced by these BBC English Regions is in the area of News, Politics and Current Affairs.
+Much investment has gone into the look and newsgathering firepower of our regional news programmes at 6.30pm on BBC One and they're now the most watched News strand on the BBC.

-In the last few years, our relationship with the independent sector has grown significantly.
-We commission at least 25% of our non-news programming from the Independent sector.
+In the last few years our relationship with the independent sector has grown significantly.
+We commission at least 25% of our non-news programming from the independent sector.
 Independent production companies now produce our flagship Sunday Politics programme for London, South East and East Midlands and the Super League Show in the North.
-For the fourth year running, three Independent Companies will produce three out of our seven Football League programmes.
+We also produce an end-of-season regional football magazine programme entitled Late Kick Off.
+Since the series began, three independent production companies produce three out of our seven Football League programmes.
 Late Kick Off started again in March 2013 for a run of programmes until around the end of the football season.

-If you have any further queries or concerns contact Head of Programmes Craig Henderson
+If you have any further queries or concerns please contact Head of Programmes Craig Henderson.

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.